 Current Postdoctoral Openings

-The UC Davis MIND Institute’s interdisciplinary Autism Research Training Program (ARTP) announces the availability of one NIH-funded postdoctoral positions (restricted to US citizens and permanent residents only) and one University Matching funds position (open to all who qualify) in interdisciplinary autism research to begin on September 1, 2018.
-Positions are for two years, subject to successful review during the first year; stipend levels follow NIH guidelines ».
+The UC Davis MIND Institute's interdisciplinary Autism Research Training Program (ARTP) announces the availability of four NIH-funded postdoctoral positions (restricted to US citizens and permanent residents only) in interdisciplinary autism research to begin on Sep.
+1, 2023.
+Positions are for two years, subject to successful review during the first year; stipend levels follow NIH guidelines.

-Qualifications: Appropriate candidates have either a doctorate in biomedical or behavioral science or an M.D., and are committed to a career in autism research.
+Qualifications: Appropriate candidates will have either a doctorate in biomedical or behavioral science or an M.D. and be committed to a career in autism research.
 Individuals from historically under-represented groups are particularly encouraged to apply.
-Please note that applicants must have completed all work for their doctoral degrees before entering the training program.
+Please note that applicants must have completed all work for their doctoral degrees before starting the training program.

 Applications: Please see below.